DiscontinuedUpdate: Salomon S-Lab Sense 7 SG

 The Salomon S-Lab Sense 6 SG is a shoe for both gender of runners.
 It is unisex in design, but it comes in shoe-lengths that are specific to males and females.
 As for the width, however, it only comes in D—medium, a width measurement that specifically caters to the width of male runners.
 Those interested to get a pair should take note that the shoe’s shape is semi-curved with a medium-to-low arch support.

-Taking a closer look at the outsole, it is made up of what Salomon call’s Premium Wet Traction Contagrip which is a rubber material that provides the shoe with a superior grasp on different surfaces, even on soft ground.
+Same as in the popular Salomon Sense Ride 2, this shoe's outsole is made up of what Salomon call’s Premium Wet Traction Contagrip which is a rubber material that provides the shoe with a superior grasp on different surfaces, even on soft ground.

 The outsole also features Salomon’s OS Tendon system.
 This system looks like flex lines on the outsole.
 They function as real tendons do by flexing when the foot is in motion, thereby providing the right amount of stretch and balance when the foot is in the heel-to-toe phase of the gait cycle.
 The result is a softer rebound and smoother rolling motion of the foot.